Last updated on January 22nd, 2026 at 01:40 am

 Understanding The TPM Role

 One key area most folks miss in both the resume and in their elevator pitch is understanding the TPM role itself.
 This might sound laughable, but if you are not from a product-based or a true tech environment it is hard to get a good grasp of the role itself.
-And if you do not understand the role, it’s harder to convince what recruiters and HMs are looking for on your resume.
+And if you do not understand the role, it’s harder to convince what recruiters and hiring managers are looking for on your resume.

 Read